ibm-cloud-docs/power-iaas/connecting-networks.md

 Learn more about connecting {{site.data.keyword.powerSysShort}} instances and networks.
 {: shortdesc}

-## Connecting a Power Systems Virtual Server instance between colocations (colo) (DAL to WDC)
+## Connecting a Power Systems Virtual Server instance between colocations (DAL to WDC)
 {: #connecting-instance-colos}

-You can use IBM Cloud Connect to connect {{site.data.keyword.cloud_notm}} instances across colos.
-IBM Cloud Connect is a software-defined network interconnect service that brings secure public cloud and SaaS solution connectivity to client locations around the world.
+You can use IBM Cloud Connect to connect {{site.data.keyword.cloud_notm}} instances across colocations (colos).
+IBM Cloud Connect is a software-defined network interconnect service that brings secure public cloud and software as a service (SaaS) solution connectivity to client locations around the world.
 You must open a [support ticket](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support) to order IBM Cloud Connect.

-IBM Cloud Connect provides network interconnect from 230+ global POP locations for:
+IBM Cloud Connect provides network interconnect from 230+ global Post Office Protocol (POP) locations for:

 1. Data Center to the Cloud
 1. Data Center to Data Center